dewitt4/Cloud-Custodain/docs/source/developer/installing.rst

 If tox is unable to find a Python executable on your system for one of the supported versions, it will fail for that environment.
 You can safely ignore these failures when developing locally.

-You can run the test suite in a single enviroment with the ``-e`` flag:
+You can run the test suite in a single environment with the ``-e`` flag:

 .. code-block:: bash